|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 Locally provided telephony and internet may end up being cheaper and faster than any other solution, and the use of local services is encouraged where safe and available.
-Humanitarian agencies operating in multiple contexts should always keep in mind that local voice and data providers always operate under the authorization and limits of national authorities and regulations.
+Humanitarian agencies operating in multiple contexts should always keep in mind that local voice and data providers always operate under the authorisation and limits of national authorities and regulations.

 Many phone carriers and internet service providers are required to provide surveillance to governments about some or all users of their services.
 In some cases, telecommunications companies are partially or wholly owned by governments, and may be extensions of state intelligence or security apparatuses.
-In extreme cases, telephone and internet service may be shut off or denied to key persons, organizations, or all users of the service at once due to concerns over conflict, political unrest, or other security related matters.
+In extreme cases, telephone and internet service may be shut off or denied to key persons, organisations, or all users of the service at once due to concerns over conflict, political unrest, or other security related matters.

 Mobile Phones / Data

 Mobile phones and mobile provided data are quickly becoming ubiquitous throughout the world.
 While most people are becoming familiar with the regular use of mobile phones and data, there are a few things to keep aware of.

 Wireless carries and wireless providers are companies that interface directly with clients to provide wireless mobile service.
 The wireless carrier is often the same company the pays for the installation of a wireless network, however frequently providers rent or lease bandwidth from other company’s cell phone towers to enhance their coverage.